-To discover more about our range of cardiology assays select an option from the drop-down menu.
-Alternatively, to gain an understanding of cardiovascular disease and the relevance of Randox cardiology assays please read the sections below.
+To discover more about our range of cardiology reagents select an option from the drop-down menu.
+Alternatively, to gain an understanding of cardiovascular disease and the relevance of Randox cardiology reagents, please read the sections below.

 Cardiovascular disease is a leading cause of morbidity and mortality!

 Cardiovascular disease refers to a variety of diseases which cause reduced blood flow to the heart, brain or body.
 Such diseases include those affecting the blood vessels supplying the heart (coronary heart disease), brain (cerebrovascular disease), and arms and legs (peripheral arterial disease).
 Restrictions to blood flow can be a result of a blood clot (thrombosis), or narrowed arteries caused by a build-up of fatty deposits (atherosclerosis).
 The effects of this can lead to stroke or heart attack.

 Lifestyle factors can implicate your risk of cardiovascular disease; these include smoking and being overweight in addition to other risk factors including high blood pressure and high blood cholesterol.
 Simple lifestyle measures such as exercising and maintaining a healthy diet can be effective in preventing cardiovascular disease, however familial factors such as a family history of heart disease may enhance your risk of cardiovascular disease.

 Ask your doctor to assess your risk of cardiovascular disease!

 If you are worried about your cardiovascular health, or whether you are at risk of a heart attack or stroke, ask your doctor for a cardiovascular risk assessment.
 Routinely they will run lipid tests such as Total Cholesterol, HDL Cholesterol, LDL Cholesterol and Triglycerides to assess your overall cholesterol and triglyceride levels, and allow corrective action to be taken.
 Specific tests you may want to discuss with your doctor include: